-- all housing units to be designed so that they are adaptable, extendable and able to densify over time; - more efficient utilisation of vacant land inside the urban inner core as well as the incremental growth and consolidation areas through infill initiatives; - the release of unused land owned by other state departments; - the promotion of mixed-use retail and residential development along key development nodes and transport corridors; and - the banking of land for future use, where the right type of development is not immediately possible.
+- all housing units to be designed so that they are adaptable, extendable and able to densify over time; - more efficient (mixed-use and higher-density) utilisation of vacant land inside the urban inner core and especially in prioritised mixed-use TOD catalytic precincts, as well as the incremental growth and consolidation of areas through infill initiatives; - working with public sector partners (in terms of partnership agreements) to facilitate the release of well-located but unused land owned by other state departments in support of the City's Catalytic Land Development Programme (CLDP); - the promotion of higher-density mixed-use retail and residential development in prioritised TOD development nodes and along transport corridors, and undertaking the necessary de-risking actions to enable and facilitate such investments; and - land banking for future use, where the right type of development is not immediately possible - this includes the assembly of strategically well-located land (including buildings for conversion) in catalytic precincts to enable TOD implementation over time.

-Densification objectives will inter alia be pursued though the ongoing implementation of the community residential unit (CRU)48 and the social (state-subsidised) housing49 programmes.
-This will however require partnerships with private investors and developers, which will be encouraged by providing ready access to information on city growth paths, zoning and infrastructure upgrades or developments.
+The Catalytic Land Development Programme (CLDP) has the potential for significant urban densification in accessible prioritised TOD precincts by supporting the delivery of substantial new mixed-income housing in innovative tenure-blind precinct developments.
+Densification objectives will furthermore be pursued through the ongoing implementation of the community residential unit (CRU) and the social (state-subsidised) housing programmes.
+This will, however, require partnerships with private investors and developers, which will be encouraged by providing ready access to information on city growth paths, zoning and infrastructure upgrades or developments.